dzhuang/django-galleryfield/README.rst

 Features
 --------

+-  A model field ``GalleryField``, and its formfield ``GalleryFormField`` along with the default widget ``GalleryWidget``.
 -  Drag & drop file uploading via AJAX
 -  Uploading multiple images with progress bar
--  A model fields with corresponding form fields and widgets: ``gallery.fields.GalleryField``
--  Image gallery widget with drag & drop reordering, client side crop before/after upload.
+-  Drag & drop reordering, client / server side crop before/after upload.
 -  Integrates with Django Admin.
+-  Each Image uploaded will required to be saved in an image model.
+That might be consided, to some user, a draw back.
+However, it make it possible to delete the unused images from the server, through m2m field and signals.

 ScreenShots
 -----------